Perspective | The danger of right-wing mobs is real. Fencing at the U.S. Capitol won’t help.

 The next attack on the Capitol will involve people with guns and other weapons driving cars or taking trains and planes to Washington.
 They should be stopped before they can do that — stopped where they are now — not at barricades that wall off our elected representatives from the people they serve.
 Indeed, some of the heavy-handed security measures that were put in place in response to 9/11, including no-fly lists, might at least be repurposed to defend against right-wing militias and homegrown fascists.

-In the weeks since the insurrection, it’s been hard to measure the severity of the damage to our country.
+In the weeks since the insurrection, it’s been hard to measure the severity of the damage done to our country.
 People died, including a member of the Capitol Police, who was attacked by the mob.
 So, it’s a gravely serious matter.
 But many of the people involved seem to be louts and simpletons, in thrall to conspiracy theories so outlandish that ordinary people can’t even imagine what it might be like to believe such codswallop.

 Along with the grief of those who lost loved ones in the attack, the lasting, real damage of Jan.
 6 will be symbolic.
 Closing off the Capitol would be an enormous symbolic victory for the insurrectionists.
 It would prove their power to permanently alter civic life, further divide our elected representatives from the people who elect them, exacerbate the perceived illegitimacy of democratic governance, and inflame ideas about elite leaders no longer answerable to the people.